 What you’ll see in a typical beehive is the stand and a couple of boxes, or bodies.
 Then you’ll have a bottom board with the entrance and suspended frames for comb or foundation.
 Be aware that you should paint the beehive before the bees arrive so it’s protected from the outdoor elements.

-The next equipment you’ll need is ancillary.
+The next type of equipment you’ll need is ancillary.
 This includes a smoker, hive tool, and protective gear.

 The smoker is essential when working around the bees.
 It’s basically a portable, metal pot where you can light a fire inside to create smoke.
 These come in different sizes; it’s up to you which size to choose.
 Most tend to use one that’s 4 inches by 7 inches.